In this article

 In comparison, toothpaste is proven to protect against cavities, lessen tooth sensitivity, whiten teeth, reduce plaque, prevent gum disease and enamel erosion, and reduce bad breath.

-NewMouth recommends using toothpaste with the ADA Seal of Acceptance to brush your teeth twice daily.
+NewMouth recommends brushing your teeth twice daily using toothpaste with the ADA Seal of Acceptance.
 You should also floss once daily and rinse your mouth with mouthwash to maintain a proper oral health care routine.

 In this article